TILOS-AI-Institute/MacroPlacement/Testcases/ariane133/README.md

 ```
 The available Verilog in the *./rtl/sv2v/* directory contains this change.

-After this change, we noticed that logic optimization trims some memory macros during the synthesis stage, so we use set_dont_touch for all the memory instantiations in the Ariane 133-macro version.
+After this change, we have noticed that logic optimization trims some memory macros during the synthesis stage, so we currently use set_dont_touch for all the memory instantiations in the Ariane 133-macro version.